X86 memory segmentation: Detailed segmentation unit workflow

 where CPL is the current privilege level (found in the lower 2 bits of the CS register), RPL is the requested privilege level from the segment selector, and DPL is the descriptor privilege level of the segment (found in the descriptor).
 All privilege levels are integers in the range 0–3, where the lowest number corresponds to the highest privilege.

 If the inequality is false, the processor generates a general protection (GP) fault.
 Otherwise, address translation continues.
-The processor then takes the 32-bit or 16-bit offset and compares it against the segment limit specified in the segment descriptor.
+The processor then takes the 16-bit offset and compares it against the segment limit specified in the segment descriptor.
 If it is larger, a GP fault is generated.
 Otherwise, the processor adds the 24-bit segment base, specified in descriptor, to the offset, creating a linear physical address.

 The privilege check is done only when the segment register is loaded, because segment descriptors are cached in hidden parts of the segment registers.

 80386 protected mode

 In the Intel 80386 and later, protected mode retains the segmentation mechanism of 80286 protected mode, but a paging unit has been added as a second layer of address translation between the segmentation unit and the physical bus.
 Also, importantly, address offsets are 32-bit (instead of 16-bit), and the segment base in each segment descriptor is also 32-bit (instead of 24-bit).
 The general operation of the segmentation unit is otherwise unchanged.
 The paging unit may be enabled or disabled; if disabled, operation is the same as on the 80286.
 If the paging unit is enabled, addresses in a segment are now virtual addresses, rather than physical addresses as they were on the 80286.
 That is, the segment starting address, the offset, and the final 32-bit address the segmentation unit derived by adding the two are all virtual (or logical) addresses when the paging unit is enabled.
 When the segmentation unit generates and validates these 32-bit virtual addresses, the enabled paging unit finally translates these virtual addresses into physical addresses.
 The physical addresses are 32-bit on the 386, but can be larger on newer processors which support Physical Address Extension.

-The 80386 also introduced two new general-purpose data segment registers, FS and GS, to the original set of four segment registers (CS, DS, ES, and SS).
+As mentioned above, the 80386 also introduced two new general-purpose data segment registers, FS and GS, to the original set of four segment registers (CS, DS, ES, and SS).

 A 386 CPU can be put back into real mode by clearing a bit in the CR0 control register, however this is a privileged operation in order to enforce security and robustness.
 By way of comparison, a 286 could only be returned to real mode by forcing a processor reset, e.g. by a triple fault or using external hardware.